LinkedInLearning/learning-bash-scripting-3212393/Snippets.md

 #!/usr/bin/env bash

 echo "Which animal"
-select animal in "cat" "dog" "quit" do
+select animal in "bird" "dog" "quit" do
     case $animal in
-        cat) echo "Cats like to sleep.":;
+        bird) echo "Birds like to fly.":;
         dog) echo "Dogs like to play catch.";;
         quit) break;;
         *) echo "I'm not sure what that is.";;